Blue badge – disability parking permit

 Change address on a blue badge

-To change the address on your badge, please complete the blue badge change of details form.
+To change the address on your badge, please complete the blue badge change of details form (PDF 80kb) Opening a new window.

 Return a blue badge